-- the statement of financial position as at December 31, 2024 - the statement of operations for the year then ended - and notes to the financial statements, including a summary of significant accounting policies
+- the statement of financial position as at December 31, 2024 - the statement of operations for the year then ended - and notes to the financial statements, including a summary of significant accounting policies (Hereinafter referred to as the "financial statements").

 In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the trust funds of the Entity as at December 31, 2024, and its results of operations for the year then ended in accordance with Canadian public sector accounting standards.